Freshmen/Alumni Summer Internship Program (F/ASIP)

 The second part of F/ASIP, SP.801 (3 credits), prepares students for the Fall Career Fair and launching into their sophomore year internship search.
 SP.801 consists of an online webinar, virtual hangouts, homework assignments and a presentation on your summer experience.

 Pre-Register for the first part of F/ASIP (SP.800) in December by the deadlines posted on the MIT Calendar.
 It is added to your Spring class load and counts as three units toward your 57 unit limit.
 Listener status is available if needed.

 In addition, you’ll need to complete the following prerequisites:

 - Draft a cover letter and resume and have each reviewed by us during drop-in hours, preferably prior to registration.
 Try tailoring these documents to an actual internship, UROP, MISTI, or other opportunity you are considering applying for this summer.

 - Upload your revised resume to your CareerBridge account, preferably before the first F/ASIP webinar in early January.

-Special Note: Participation in one of the full day symposiums held on January 29th and 30th is required.
+Special Note: Participation in one of the full day symposiums held on the last two days of Independent Acitvities Period is required.
 If you have a conflict, you can come to the morning of one day and the afternoon of another.